oracle/weblogic-kubernetes-operator/docs-source/content/faq/namespace-management.md

 $ kubectl scale deployment.apps/weblogic-operator -n weblogic-operator-namespace --replicas=1
 ```

-Note that restarting an operator pod makes the operator temporarily unavailable for managing its namespaces.
+Note that restarting the operator pod makes the operator temporarily unavailable for managing its namespaces.
 For example, a domain that is created while the operator is restarting will not be started until the
 operator pod is fully up again.